Colorful illustration of AI vocabulary and language concepts

 Tool Use (Function Calling)

-Tool use, also called function calling, is when an LLM can invoke external tools — a calculator, a search engine, a code runner — to produce better answers.
-It's the foundation every AI agent is built on.
+Tool use, also called function calling, is when an LLM can invoke external tools such as a calculator, a search engine, or a code runner to produce better answers.
+It's a common foundation that AI agents are built on.

 MCP (Model Context Protocol)

-MCP is an open protocol introduced by Anthropic that standardizes how AI agents connect to external tools and data sources.
-Think of it like USB for AI — instead of every tool needing a custom integration, MCP gives them a common plug.
+MCP is an open protocol that standardizes how AI agents connect to external tools and data sources.
+Think of it like USB for AI, where instead of every tool needing a custom integration, MCP gives them a common plug.

 Multimodal

-A multimodal model can handle more than one type of input or output — text, images, audio, video.
-GPT-5, Gemini, and Claude 4.7 are all multimodal.
+A multimodal model can handle more than one type of input or output, like text, images, audio, or video.
+ChatGPT, Gemini, and Claude are all multimodal.

 Vision Model